clajiness/qbop/README.md

 # qbop
-A tool for keeping ProtonVPN, OPNsense, and qBittorrent forwarded ports in sync.
-The tool offers a web UI and API with stats and logging via `http://<host_ip>:4567/`.
+A tool for maintaining a forwarded port from ProtonVPN, while keeping OPNsense and qBittorrent in sync.
+The tool offers a simple web UI and API with stats and logging via `http://<host_ip>:4567/`.

-qbop is built using Ruby, Rack, Sinatra, Grape, and SQLite, and deployed as a Docker container.
+qbop is built with Ruby and available as a Docker image.

 > [!WARNING]
 > I'm not responsible for any issues you may encounter.